South Floral Park, New York: Road

 All roads within South Floral Park are owned and maintained by the village.

 Major roads either partially or wholly within the village include Arthur Avenue, Roquette Avenue, and Tennessee Street.

-Rail

-No rail service passes through South Floral Park.
-The nearest Long Island Rail Road station to the village is Floral Park on the Main Line and the Hempstead Branch.

-Bus

-No bus routes pass through the village.

 Utilities

 Natural gas

-National Grid USA provides natural gas to homes and businesses that are hooked up to natural gas lines in South Floral Park.
+National Grid USA provides natural gas to properties in South Floral Park that are hooked up to natural gas lines.

 Power

 PSEG Long Island provides power to all homes and businesses within South Floral Park, on behalf of the Long Island Power Authority.

 Sewage

 South Floral Park, in its entirety, is served by the Nassau County Sewage District's sanitary sewer network.

 Trash collection

 Trash collection services in South Floral Park are provided by the Town of Hempstead's Sanitation District 6.

 Water

-The water supply in South Floral Park is provided by the Water Authority of Western Nassau.
+The water supply in South Floral Park is provided by the Water Authority of Western Nassau County.